At Barn Hill we discovered that our front tyre was quite bald so we had to change it which is quite a feat when you can’t access the back door.

 To get to the spare tyre everything had to come out through the doors.
 We had to order some new tyres (2) so we can pick them up in Port Hedland and they are very expensive.
 Then at Port Smith we discovered that the back tyre was wearing badly on the inside and was dangerous so we had to unload everything again put the spare on the back then put the back tyre on the front, take the spare off and put the better tyre to the back!!
 What a business!!
 The reason we are having all this trouble with the tyres is that when the tow bar was fitted we were advised not to use stabiliser bars consequently there is too much weight at the front of the van.
 We can’t fit a new tow bar as you can’t get the back bumper bar off because we can’t open the back door.

 Anyway we continued to Port Hedland with a stop at Cape Keraudron which is an interesting place.
-It is a large council owned reserve with a large bay and also a very rocky coastline.

 The rock formation is very honeycombed and is very rough to walk on and is quite awkward to fish off because line get snared but this doesn’t deter fishermen as the fishing is quite rewarding.
 Once again some people come and stay for months.
 We went for a walk over the rough rocks which was quite a challenge but there were some tough little wild flowers growing under some harsh conditions.